vancefm/ticket-stack/HELP.md

 # Read Me First

-When refactoring pojos, it may be beneficial to generate templates from JOOQ.
+# Description
+An application to track and maintain tasks.

+# Build
-Do this by running ***mvn clean install*** from console.
-This will generate the models located in com.vancefm.ticketstack.models.
+Be sure to use `mvn clean install` when modifying any database properties.
+This will regenerate the models in `com.vancefm.ticketstack.models`

 # Docker:
 This app uses docker compose.